gvwilson/thirdbit/fiction/santas/index.md

 Rope ladders already hung over her side, each with a sailor hanging from it with their arm outstretched.
-One, two, and *three* (Santa Greenwood being rather heavy) and the dinghy was left empty in the ship's wake.<sup>The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.
+One, two, and *three* (Santa Greenwood being rather heavy) and the dinghy was left empty in the ship's wake.<span class="sidenote">The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.
 Then it sank,
-which only goes to show—something.</sup>
+which only goes to show—something.</span>

 Finner clambered up the rope ladder and on to the deck.
 Given recent events,